Many thanks to the other members of the Manuever Air Support Working Group who have contributed their ideas and expertise.

 Indeed, the airship does have great potential for both developed and developing nations.
 Troops and aid workers in Afghanistan were shocked at the virtually non-existent internal transport network.
 Moving supplies by transport plane is expensive and the capacity of aircraft that can operate on rough landing fields is limited.
 Some writers suggested that what was needed was some form of “air-barge”, but few realized that airships could have easily filled such a role.

 The airship also offers new trade possibilities.
 Fresh fruit is quite expensive in Japan.
 An airship could move large cargoes of fruit from the western coast of North and South America, and can do this in such a time that refrigeration is unnecessary.
 On the return trip. the airship can carry cars and electrical goods.
 The Skycat 1000 could carry 800 cars on such a trip.

 Another interesting application of airships for the developing world is as a flying hospital.
 Currently some sterling work is being done with a converted airliner, but obviously this can only land in areas with airports that can handle large jet aircraft.
 This means many people in remote areas will never be able to reach medical aid.
 Imagine how much could be done if such a hospital was built into an airship that can land on any reasonably flat space.

-The current jetliner used needs about half a day of re-organisation before it can start receiving patients.
+The current jetliner used to provide medical aid needs about half a day of re-organization before it can start receiving patients.
 The airship will probably have sufficient room that this will not be necessary.